How To Use Competitor Analysis To Identify New Marketing Opportunities

 How to use SEO for competitor analysis?

 The first and foremost indicator of a good business online is its website design and user experience.
 Pay heed to how easy it is to navigate their website, how quickly it loads, and how visually appealing it is.
-Check keywords of a website you are willing to outperform and improve your own SEO strategy by identifying which keywords your competitor is targeting.

 Next up is organic presence on search engines.
 Evaluate your competitors based on how well your competitors are ranking in search engine results pages (SERPs).
 This will help you identify what keywords they’re targeting and how you can improve your own SEO strategy.
 Also, take a look at the Page Experience Report tips on making your website more user-friendly, which can boost your search engine performance.